matplotlib/matplotlib/doc/faq/installing_faq.rst

 people use matplotlib interactively from the python shell and have plotting windows pop up when they type commands.
 Some people embed matplotlib into graphical user interfaces like wxpython or pygtk to build rich applications.
-Others use matplotlib in batch scripts, to generate postscript images from some numerical simulations, and still others in web application servers to dynamically serve up graphs.
+Others use matplotlib in batch scripts to generate postscript images from some numerical simulations, and still others in web application servers to dynamically serve up graphs.